OutSystems/docs-product/src/develop/ui/patterns/mobile/masterdetail.md

      By default, the Master Detail widget contains a right placeholder and left placeholder which expects a list.

-1. To populate the list, create an aggregate, by right-clicking your screen name, and selecting **Fetch Data From Database**.
+1. To populate the list, create an aggregate, by right-clicking your screen name, and selecting **Fetch Data from Database**.

     ![](images/masterdetail-image-13.png)